ZikunFu/Embedding-Model-with-Instructions/README.md

     - TODO: Exploring other evaluation method and classification models for linear seperability.
     - TODO: Utilizing Hugging Face [MTEB scoreboard](https://github.com/embeddings-benchmark/mteb) (Maybe)
 - **Pipeline**
-    - Implement loader/saver functions to save embeddings for future testing (with metadata)
-    - Implement function to modify dataset with instruction
-    - TODO: High-Level Class: Writing a high-level class for batch processing and experimenting with models.
+    - Inprogress: EmbedFlow for batch processing and experimenting on models.

 ## Future Research Questions:
 - Does the inclusion of instructions improve the embeddings?
 (HOPEFULLY)